schr0841/cnn_project/README.md

 ### Building first_model from pretrained ResNet50

-The original ResNet50 model is pretrained on a multi-million image ImageNet dataset with 1,000 classes of images.
+The original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset.
 To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it and remove its original output layer.
 These modifications to the ResNet50 model became our 'first_model'.

 To prevent the ResNet50 base_model within first_model from generating a 1,000-classs classification for the ct scans in the input dataset, we "removed" ResNet50's output layer by setting include_top=False.
 To keep ResNet50's pretrained weights from being updated during training on our data, we froze its layers by specifying layer.trainable = False.
 Freezing layers enabled the ResNet50 base_model to retain the features it learned from pretraining on the much larger ImageNet data set.
 In other words, freezing layers prevented the learned features from being overwritten.
 Common in transfer learning, layer freezing effectively turns a pretrained model into a feature extractor.
 The custom layers we added to the "feature extractor" then produced the four-class classification, drawing from the ResNet50's learned features.